 Q10.
 Where is it made?

 A10.
-The Freedom Ebikes kit is a unique design created by its founder Andrew Hamilton and is manufactured to Freedom Ebikes exacting specifications in Israel, China & UK.
+The Freedom Ebikes kit is a design patented by its founder Andrew Hamilton and is manufactured to Freedom Ebikes exacting specifications in China and Korea with final assembly in Jerusalem.
 The Brompton folding bike is manufactured in London.

 Q11.
 Can I ride it in the rain?

-A13 No. The motor has a freewheel so that its still easy to pedal the bike and there is no extra resistance when you are not using the motor.
+A14.
+No. The motor has a freewheel so that its still easy to pedal the bike and there is no extra resistance when you are not using the motor.
 This is incompatible with regenerative charging.
-Regenerative charging would mean it is harder to pedal all the time when the motor is not being used.
+Regenerative charging would mean it was harder to pedal all the time when the motor was not being used.
 Studies have shown there is very little benefit in regenerative charging on an electric bicycle (as opposed to a fully electric vehicle like a car or Segway).
 It only extends battery range by about 10% and the extra complexity is not worth it.

-A14.
+A15.
 No, its better!
-We use the same 80mm Tonxgin motor as Brompton Nano but a better battery solution (much lighter and higher power to weight ratio) and a better, simpler installation solution
+We use the same 80mm Tonxgin motor as Brompton Nano but a better battery solution (much lighter and 10x the power to weight ratio) and a better, simpler installation solution.